h3nnn4n/Strange-Attractor-Explorer/Readme.md

   - ~A color picker~
 - A simple parser using reverse polish notation for custom attractors
   - Use the standard notation
-- Code a simple Lyapunov exponent to randomly find chaotic setupts
+- ~Code a simple Lyapunov exponent to randomly find chaotic setups~

 ## License